braidn/infinity/README.md

 ## Bootstrap Guide

 1. The very first thing you will need to do is clone the [controller code][2]
-1. Cd into this directory and navigate to the `./kll` folder
+1. Cd into this new directory and navigate to the `./kll` folder
 1. Clone this repo into the `./kll` folder
 1. When running a build, the directory home is set to: `./kll/layouts`
-  1. due to this symlink this repo's `./config` folder into `./kll/layouts`
+  1. due to this, symlink this repo's `./config` folder into `./kll/layouts`
 1. Change into the build folder for the controller. (`./build`)
 1. Run: `../kll/infinity/build.sh`
 1. A new `./kiibohd.dfu.bin` file will be generated in the `./build` directory